AltBeacon/spec/README.md

 The development of the AltBeacon specification has been driven by several objectives:

 1. Provide a concise proximity advertising message for interchange of proximity information between advertisers and scanners.
-1. Maintain compliance with Bluetooth Specification Version 4.0 by utilizing defined advertising PDU and and advertising types.
+1. Maintain compliance with Bluetooth Specification Version 4.0 by utilizing defined advertising PDU and advertising types.
 1. Encourage adoption by all interested parties by avoiding any obvious implementation limitations.
 1. Enable the implementation for vendor-specific features if possible.